All conference participants are expected to:

 Authors are expected to:

-- Send the conference organizer the conference version of their paper by June 17.
+Provide the conference version of their paper for general distribution.
 This should be at most minimally changed from the submitted version, which has already gone to commentators.
 For example, I suggest restoring information removed for anonymous review.

 Commentators are expected to: